davidstutz/kohana-media/README.md

-# Blue Kohana Module
+# Media Kohana Module.

-Media is a simple media/assets module for Kohana.
+This a simple media/assets module for Kohana.

 For documentation see the guide/ subfolder or use Kohana's [Userguide](https://github.com/kohana/userguide) module.